 - The furnishings must be light enough for the child to move comfortably yet durable.

 - The environment outside as well as inside is critical to the development of the child.
-There must be space to run, things to climb on, places to dig and gardens to watching things grow.
+There must be space to run, things to climb on, places to dig and gardens to watch things grow.

 Class rules must be simple, clear and followed by everyone

 - You may take work out after you have had a demonstration.

 - You must respect another child’s work and not interfere with or disrupt someone’s work.

 - You must use the materials with care and purpose.